 Q. I’m the HR director, and our discipline policy is very complicated and has several categories of offenses.
 It says that if employees commit offenses that may result in suspensions of more than three days, employees are allowed a pre-disciplinary counseling conference.
 My boss thinks we should skip that conference if the employee has already been counseled for a prior offense within the past 12 months.
 I’m concerned that this deviates from our policy.
 Can we do this?

 A. Change the policy.
-Presumably, your policy or employee handbook (if it contains the policy) states that the company may modify its policies at any time.
+Presumably, your policy or (if it contains the policy) states that the company may modify its policies at any time.
 You can change the policy prospectively.
 You should communicate the change to employees the way you would normally inform them of policy changes.

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines

 - They're on break and off the premises--but are we still liable for our workers?

 - Employees waste twice as much time as you think

 - Durham testing company settles religious bias lawsuit

 - Does an employee's bankruptcy affect whether we can terminate him?